 The substantive purpose of this article is to demonstrate the inherent qualitative significance involved in filming one’s max effort lifts.
-Apart from the apparent immediate feedback such footage can provide, both the long-term and behavioral effects elicited from this footage is invaluable for the athlete.
+Apart from the apparent immediate feedback, such footage can provide, both the long-term and behavioral effects elicited from this footage are invaluable for the athlete.
 Simply put, filming your lifts is not simply for “likes” on social media.

 Filming for Likes?